 I am a member of the Health Care and Professions Council (HCPC number PYL24099) and I am a chartered member of the British Psychological Society.
 The HCPC is the regulatory body for all clinical psychologists and membership of this demonstrates that I have the appropriate qualifications and experience to practice as a clinical psychologist and that I meet the HCPC high standards of training, education, conduct, ethics and professional skills.

 It is important to note that the term 'Clinical Psychologist' is a protected title which means that I meet these very high standards for practice, whereas the terms 'psychologist', 'counsellor' and 'psychotherapist' are not protected titles and can be used by anyone.

 The HCPC protects the public by ensuring these standards are consistently met.
 There is a publicly searchable record (here) so you can check that any therapist is appropriately qualified and adhere to the HCPC standards.

 Chartership from the British Psychological Society is a hallmark for clinical psychologists who have met the BPS's high standards for education and training.
 The title of Chartered Psychologist is legally recognised and reflects only the highest standard of psychological knowledge and expertise.

 The Wellbeing Rooms

-I am a co-founder of a therapeutic wellbeing service in Bearsden which opened in February 2020.
+I am a co-founder and co-director of a therapeutic wellbeing service in Bearsden which opened in February 2020.
 I offer clinical psychology sessions from this newly refurbished venue which is called 'The Wellbeing Rooms'.
 It offers room rental to a variety of professional practitioners in the Bearsden area and hosts a number of different wellbeing and health services.
 You can find out more about this service at www.thewellbeingrooms.org.uk